ncatlab/nlab-content/pages/0/0/5/1/1500/content.md

 Fusion categories were first systematically studied by [[Etingof]], Nikshych and [[Ostrik]] in [On fusion categories](http://arxiv.org/abs/math/0203060).
 This paper listed many examples and proved many properties of fusion categories.
 One of the important conjectures made in that paper was the following:

 +-- {: .num_theorem}
-###### Conjecture (Etingof, Nikshcych and Ostrik)
+###### Conjecture (Etingof, Nikshych, and Ostrik)

 Every fusion category admits a [[pivotal structure]].

 =--

-Providing a certain condition is satisfied, a pivotal structure on a fusion category can be shown to correspond to a 'twisted' monoidal natural transformation of the identity functor on the category, where the twisting is given by the [[pivotal symbols]].
+Providing a certain condition is satisfied, a pivotal structure on a fusion category can be shown to correspond to a 'twisted' monoidal natural endotransformation of the identity functor on the category, where the twisting is given by the [[pivotal symbols]].

 ### Relation to extended 3d TQFT